-Special Revenue Funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purposes.
+Special Revenue Funds are used to account for the proceeds of specific revenue sources that are restricted, committed, or assigned to expenditures for specified purposes.
 The Special Revenue Funds maintained by the School District are the Food Service Fund, the Preschool and Kid's Club Fund and the Student Activities Fund.

-The School District has one non-major Debt Service Fund, which is used to account for the accumulation of resources for, and the payment of, bond principal, interest and related costs.
+The School District has three non-major Debt Service Funds, which are used to account for the accumulation of resources for, and the payment of, bond principal, interest and related costs.
+The debt service funds are 2017 School Improvement Bond Fund, 2020 School Improvement Bond Fund, and 2023 School Improvement Bond Fund.